Matt Milano: 2023

 On March 12, 2023, Milano signed a two-year contract extension with the Bills, keeping him under contract through the 2026 season.

 In Week 5 against the Jaguars, Milano suffered a season-ending fractured leg injury in the 25-20 loss and was placed on injured reserve on October 11, 2023.

 2024

 On August 15, 2024, it was announced that Milano had suffered a torn biceps in practice and would undergo surgery that would rule him out indefinitely.
 He was activated on November 30.
+He had a sack in two of the Bills' three postseason games.

+2025

+On March 18, 2025, Milano and the Bills restructured his contract, taking a $3 million pay cut that could be earned back through incentives and making him a free agent after the 2025 season.
+In the 2025 season, he had 3.5 sacks and 67 total tackles.